Container Management

 Note

-These options depend on the selected image and are determined by the instance administrator managing deployed images.
+These options depend on the selected image and are defined by the instance administrator who manages deployed images.

 ../../../_static/images/orga/containers/orga_container_profiles_create.png